shawnaross/teachdh/Readme.md

 # TeachDH Test Site

-To build a live searchable FAQ as a companion to the second edition of [*Using Digital Humanities in the Classroom*](https://www.bloomsbury.com/uk/using-digital-humanities-in-the-classroom-9781350029750/), a combination of [Jekyll](https://github.com/jekyll/jekyll) and [Create React App](https://github.com/facebook/create-react-app) was used.
-The React App, located in `teachdh-app-dev/` folder, renders the content and coordinates the fuzzy search and filtering of questions.
-Jekyll, which is the main app, handles post creation and site building.
+To build a live searchable FAQ as a companion to the second edition of [*Using Digital Humanities in the Classroom*](https://www.bloomsbury.com/uk/using-digital-humanities-in-the-classroom-9781350029750/), [Jekyll](https://github.com/jekyll/jekyll) and was used.

 ## Getting Started